Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Discussion

-We expect that the novel phenomena found in the present work such as the re-entrant phase structure and the asymmetric critical phenomena could be experimentally detectable in a system with gapless chiral fermions such as the Dirac semimetals in the presence of the electric field and the magnetic field.
+We expect that the novel phenomena found in the present work can be experimentally detectable in a system with gapless chiral fermions such as the Dirac semimetals in the presence of the electric field and the magnetic field.